OmeshR/CS-Transport-Order/README.md

 ![image](https://github.com/user-attachments/assets/8b55713c-59d3-492d-8e98-25cc25633484)

-- If you make a mistake adding passengers via the program, close the whole program and reopen a new session and start over with steps above.
+- If you make a mistake adding passengers via the program, click on "Clear Data", close the whole program and reopen a new session and start over with steps above.

 - Based on the passenger's name, the route will be automatically added in front of their name.